 - Mind-body practices: Holistic therapies that focus on mindfulness can encourage self-control in emotionally charged situations

 - Group therapy: Can provide a community of support and offer role play that can help in real-life situations

 Living with histrionic personality disorder doesn’t have to be intolerable or a life sentence.
 With proven methods of support and treatment, many have found life to be fulfilling and successful.
-Remember, mental health condition shouldn’t define a person.
+Remember, mental health conditions shouldn’t define a person.
 Help beat the stigma associated with mental health disorders with compassion and accurate information.

 If you or someone you know is living with histrionic personality disorder and coping with its negative effects by using alcohol or drugs, give us a call at The Recovery Village.
 One of our specialists can discuss a treatment plan that is appropriate for you.
 We believe everyone should have the opportunity for a normal life, and we are here to help make that possible.

 Ma, G., Fan, H., Shen, C., Wen, W. “Genetic and Neuroimaging Features of Personality Disorders: State of the Art.”
 Neuroscience Bulletin, June 2016.
 Accessed May 21, 2019 Torgersen, S., et. al. “A twin study of personality disorders.”
 Comprehensive Psychiatry, November 2000.
 Accessed May 21, 2019.
 National Institute on Alcohol Abuse and Alcoholism.
 “Landmark Survey Reports the Prevalence of Personality Disorders in the United States.”
 August 2, 2004.
 Accessed May 21, 2019.
 Klonsky, E., Jane, J., Turkheimer, E., Oltmanns, T. “Gender Role and Personality Disorders.”
 Journal of Personality Disorders, October 2002.
 Accessed May 21, 2019.